mohayonao/old-neume.js/README.md

 ![](http://upload.wikimedia.org/wikipedia/commons/a/ab/Gregorian_chant.gif)

-:zap: work in progress

 ## What is?

-**neume.js** is a library for Web Audio API Programming.
+**Neume.js** is a library for web music programming that is optimized for Web Audio API.

 ## Examples